 Image by Badger

-*Note: Their plastic free sunscreen appears to have no potential palm oil derivatives but we are confirming policies directly with this brand.
+*Note: Their plastic-free sunscreen appears to have no potential palm oil derivatives.
+We have attempted to confirm policies directly with this brand, but have not received a response.

 With a whopping 80 minutes of water and sweat resistance, Badger’s clear zinc sport sunscreen is made for those who like to play hard.